 10(2) The Supervisor must lodge all funds held for the purpose of the arrangement in a UK bank or building society account.
 He/she may place on deposit any funds he/she holds that in his/her opinion are not needed for the immediate purposes of the arrangement.
 The Supervisor will arrange for income tax to be paid at source from any interest earned on the funds he/she holds.

-10(3) The Supervisor must pay you any funds he/she holds representing dividends that are still un-cashed 6 months after payment of the final dividend.
-Once this has been paid to you the creditors have no further claim to these funds.

-10(4) The Supervisor will have the power to do such things as are necessary or helpful to implement this proposal (without limiting the powers available to the Supervisor in law).
+10(3) The Supervisor will have the power to do such things as are necessary or helpful to implement this proposal (without limiting the powers available to the Supervisor in law).

 10(4) The Supervisor will not be personally liable for any liabilities incurred by you or otherwise.